tari-project/rfcs/src/RFC-0313_VNRegistration.md

 Point (c) - the transition point for epoch 12:
 - the active epoch is now 12
-- the validator MUST accept instructions from 11.
+- the validator MUST reject instructions from 11.
-- it is assumed at this point that almost all ($3f + 1$) nodes are now on epoch 12
+- it is assumed at this point that almost all (at least $2f + 1$) nodes are now on epoch 12

-Point (d) - the epoch mid-point:
-- the active epoch is 12.
-- the validator MUST reject instructions from epoch 11.
-- the validator MUST accept instructions from epoch 12.

 #### Validator Node Set Definition